keboola/developers-docs/extend/docker/tutorial/howto.md

 When the command finishes, the container finishes too.
 - [`ENV`](https://docs.docker.com/engine/reference/builder/#env): Set an environment variable, use this instead of `export`.
 - [`WORKDIR`](https://docs.docker.com/engine/reference/builder/#workdir): Set the current working folder.
-- [`COPY`](https://docs.docker.com/engine/reference/builder/#copy): Copy files from Build context into the image.
+- [`COPY`](https://docs.docker.com/engine/reference/builder/#copy): Copy files from the build context into the image.

 Note that in Dockerfile, each instruction is executed in its own shell.
-Therefore, the `ENV` and `WORKDIR` instructions *MUST* be used to set environment variables and the current folder.
+Therefore, the `ENV` and `WORKDIR` instructions **MUST** be used to set environment variables and the current folder.

 ### Sample Image
-Create an empty folder, and then create a Dockerfile with the following contents inside the folder.
+Create an empty folder.
+Then create a Dockerfile with the following contents inside the folder.

 {% highlight dockerfile %}
 FROM alpine
 ENTRYPOINT ping -c 2 example.com
 {% endhighlight %}

-The `FROM` instruction means we start with the [Alpine Linux image](https://hub.docker.com/_/alpine/).
+The `FROM` instruction means you start with the [Alpine Linux image](https://hub.docker.com/_/alpine/).
 The second instruction means that when you run the image, it will ping _example.com_ twice and exit.
 When you run